 - Turkish Government Officials: If anything is unclear, I call or go to the government office involved and interview an official.

 - Mentors: There are members of Turkey Central that I call "mentors."
 They've lived and/or worked in Turkey for a long time.
-If I lack information about a more practical issue or a procedure I haven't personally experienced, I contact one of the mentors and learn from them.
+If I lack information about a more practical issue or a procedure I haven't experienced, I learn from them.

-- Members: Turkey Central members are often the first to report something new, such as a change in residence permit procedures, for example.
+- Members: Turkey Central members are often the first to report something new, such as a change in residence permit procedures.
 They also report back on things I've written about to let me know that my guides are correct, or if I need to change or remove obsolete information.
-I always verify new information with the government office concerned.

-- Turkish People: I've listed it last, but talking to a Turkish person often comes first.
+- Turkish People: I've listed it near the end, but talking to a Turkish person often comes first.
 The Turks are the experts on Turkish culture, customs, and day-to-day things we foreigners need to know.
-Concerning such things, I'll consult a Turkish friend or acquaintance.
+In those cases I'll consult a Turkish friend or acquaintance.

 - My Opinions: These always come last, if I provide them at all.
-I like cold, hard facts.
-Opinions are useful, but they aren't facts.
-Not even my own.
-If I give you my opinion, I'll label it as my opinion.
+If I give you my opinion, I'll label it as such.

 What I'm Doing These Days

-After that comes collections of guides about renting and buying property, motor vehicle ownership, Turkish culture, and much more.
+After that I'll write collections of guides about renting and buying property, motor vehicle ownership, Turkish culture, and more.